 Reynisfjara: The Black Sand Beach in Iceland used in Game of Thrones

 Due to the popular series Game of Thrones, Iceland’s most internationally famous black sand beach is Reynisfjara.
 This beach is found near to the town of Vík, on the south coast of the country.
 In all fairness, Iceland's black beaches were already quite famous before they appeared in the HBO's hit show, they have always been a staple of any best things to do in Iceland list.

-There are several features of Reynisfjara that ensure the sight of it will remain in your memory, Tall columns sit alone off the coast; these isolated sea stacks are known as Reynisdrangar.
+There are several features of Reynisfjara that ensure the sight of it will remain in your memory, Tall columns sit alone off the coast; these isolated sea stacks are known as Reynisdrangar rock formation.
 Icelandic folklore says that these stacks were once trolls, who turned to stone while trying to pull ships into shore.
 The cliffs lining Reynisfjara resemble a carved step pyramid, with edges so defined it’s hard to believe they occur naturally.
 This location is captured in episodes five and six of season seven in Game of Thrones.

 When you’re on the beach, be careful about standing too close to the ocean.
 The waves can unexpectedly travel much further and faster up the beach than you’d expect.
 The rip currents are powerful enough to take you with them, so don’t underestimate how dangerous the ocean can be.
 Deaths have resulted from being careless, so it’s recommended to stand at least 30 meters from the waterline.

 Reynisfjara is easy to access.
 From Reykjavík, follow Iceland's Ring Road counterclockwise along the south coast, heading towards Vík.
 It’s a journey of 187km (116 miles), taking around 2 ½ hours.
 You will see the turning for the beach before arriving at Vík.
 Or, you could continue into Vík and once there you can walk 5km directly to the famous landmark.